juliabase/juliabase/doc/remote_client/handbuch.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
-This file is part of Chantal, the samples database.
+This file is part of JuliaBase, the samples database.
 ..
 ..
 Copyright (C) 2010 Forschungszentrum Jülich, Germany,
 ..
 Marvin Goblet <m.goblet@fz-juelich.de>,